Large-Momentum Effective Theory

-As we have seen in the example in the previous subsection, the momentum distributions of the proton at large $P$ (now called quasi-PDFs in the literature) are different from the PDFs or LF distributions in many ways.
+As we have seen in the previous subsection, the momentum distributions of the constituents (now called quasi-PDFs in the literature) in a proton at large $P$ are different from the PDFs or LF distributions in many ways.
 In particular, the momentum fraction $y$ in a physical momentum distribution is not limited to [0,1] due to backward moving particles, which is the case even in the $P\to\infty$ limit.